 There’s that hairy but(t) again!

 Of course this brilliant marketing strategy has not just one catch apart from the ultimate goal of profit.
 People don’t realize how cheap the coffee is.
 If customers knew how much 1 cup of coffee costs for Pret, incl. the milk, cup, lid, labour and then would see the profit margin… people’s stomach would turn on what they pay for a regular latte!
 (There are reasons why CEO Clive Schlee pocketed £30 million in BONUS alone after JAB purchased Pret, not to mention all the other senior leaders and shareholders!
 Plus Schlee owning half of itsu and whatever else business he’s involved in).

-Even while I worked at Pret I always wondered how Pret’s claim to be certified organic and fair trade can even be valid.
+Even while I worked at Pret I always wondered how Pret’s claim to be certified Organic and Fair Trade can even be valid.
 Not making allegations, just raising questions!
 To get certified as being organic is super expensive for companies.
 Pret has been sued for their claim to be natural while the food contains glyphosate for which the mighty Monsanto, now owned by Bayer, currently has 11,000 lawsuits on their neck, with two major lawsuits lost in the hundred millions, due to denial that their main product Roundup causes cancer, which has not been labelled on the product… But that’s another story altogether.

 So, all the free coffees (and at times cookies, especially items at the end of the day or when products are expiring…) while being low in price for Pret, someone still has to pay for all these free items.
-And it is not Pret!
+And it won’t be Pret!
 Pret keeps raising prices regularly also to cover the cost.
 At the end of the day customers still pay for all the free coffees etc.

 Clive Schlee, CEO of Pret and master of marketing with an approachable smile, his words on the freedom for staff to give free coffees and why: